doctorfree/RoonCommandLine/markdown/get_core_ip.1.md

 **get_core_ip**

 # DESCRIPTION
-**get_core_ip** automatically discovers a Roon Core System on the local network and retrieves the Roon Core IP address
+Automatically discover a Roon Core System on the local network and retrieve the Roon Core IP address

 # AUTHORS
 Written by Ronald Record github@ronrecord.com